What are the minimum scores for TOEFL, IELTS and other English language tests?

 Should MA applicants contact potential supervisors?

 MA applicants need not contact prospective supervisors.
-It is suggested that you look over the list of GRSJ Core Faculty and Faculty Associates, and mention in your letter of intent those whose research interests are a good match for your own.
-The Admissions Committee matches successful applicants with supervisors during the admission process and it will be useful for them to have the names of faculty members working in your area.
+It is suggested that you look over the list of GRSJ Core Faculty and Faculty Associates, and mention in your Statement of Academic and Professional Goals those whose research interests are a good match for your own.
+The Admissions Committee matches successful applicants with supervisors during the admission process.

 Must PhD applicants secure a supervisor before applying?